Study Chinese Independently with These Incredibly Useful Apps

 There are three apps – Du Chinese, The Chairman’s Bao and Decipher Chinese that all provide practice reading material sorted by difficulty level.
 All of them also have audio and you can look up and save words as you go.
 You can try all three of them before subscribing.
 I wrote a comparison article of them here.

-Decipher Chinese – Decipher is easily the cheapest plan when it comes to monthly subscriptions but those cost savings decrease significantly when looking at longer plans.
-They have less content and a worse interface but at an affordable price.
+Decipher is my least favorite of these three options.
+Although it has the cheapest plan when it comes to monthly subscriptions, those cost savings decrease significantly when looking at longer plans.
+They have less content and design feel claustrophobic.

-If you’re a casual learner and only want to read articles occasionally, both Du Chinese and Decipher Chinese likely have enough free content to make due.
+If you’re a casual learner and only want to read articles occasionally, both Du Chinese and Decipher Chinese may have enough free content to make due.

 Manga Mandarin is another interesting option to consider for practice reading material.
 As the name suggests, the content is Manga written at varying levels of difficulty.
 You can click on words to hear the dialogue.
 You can access some of the content for free but will need to buy beans in order to read more.

 LingQ is a popular reading app that can be used to study a bunch of different languages.
 You start out with all of the words marked in blue.
 As you read, these words turn white and are considered known.
 If you’re not sure of a word’s meaning, you can click on it to see the definition and it’ll turn yellow, meaning you’re currently learning it.